 Most library and information science faculty are based in Columbia, with clinical faculty in St. Louis and Kansas City, and a program liaison in Omaha, Nebraska.

-For students admitted in fall 2014 and later, the program consists of 39 credit hours, including 18 credits of required courses.
+The program consists of 39 credit hours, including 18 credits of required courses.
 Each student completes a practicum (two to three credits).
 Elective courses are selected in consultation with faculty advisers.

 - Must include 15 credit hours of 9000-level courses

 - Must include 12 hours of courses taught by a full-time faculty member

 Librarianship is a rapidly changing field that prepares you to serve new kinds of library and information users with new expectations.
 Technology has changed the way librarians retrieve information for their users, yet traditional services remain the same – whether in person or online.
 Librarians must be information experts in the information age, and our program helps prepare you to become just that.

 Our graduates enjoy a variety of career paths.
 Some of the positions our graduates have taken include:

 - Archives specialist